Red-CS/Spades/CONTRIBUTING.md

    > If you add more than one language, separate them with commas.
 2. Update the [Supported Languages](README.md/#supported-languages) and [Languages To Be Implemented](README.md/#languages-to-be-implemented) sections of the README accordingly.
 3. Add any new colors/shades introduced to the [Colors](README.md/#colors) section.
+4. Bump the Theme version up by one minor patch in the [`package.json`](package.json)
+   > For example, if the current version is `1.3.4`, update it to `1.4.0`
-4. Submit a Pull Request!
+5. Submit a Pull Request!
 I'll be happy to view your changes, and so long as everything looks good and the above directions were followed, your PR should be accepted!

 ### Suggesting Enhancements